-If you don’t have a crock pot you can make an oven roasted pork and sauerkraut recipe or even a sous vide pork and sauerkraut.
-There are benefits to each cooking method but the crock pot recipe is super simple and very much a set it and forget it type of meal.
+If you don't have a crockpot you can make an oven-roasted pork and sauerkraut recipe or even a sous vide pork and sauerkraut.
+There are benefits to each cooking method but the crockpot recipe is super simple and very much a set-it-and-forget-it type of meal.

 What cut of pork should be used?

-This is the great debate on New Years day.
-What cut of pork was used this year?
-Was it the pork loin or was it the bone in pork loin.
 Everyone has their favorite.
-The bone in will give you another layer of flavor but the boneless loin will be easier to carve.
+The bone in will give you another layer of flavor but the boneless pork loin will be easier to carve.
 Pork tenderloin is not recommended because it will not hold up to the extended cook time in the oven.
 Save your tenderloin for your pork tenderloin lemon piccata.

 - Pat the meat dry.